bcreasy/octopress/source/_posts/2005-05-03-time-traveler-convention-may-7th-2005ad.markdown

 ###I'm from the present, and I'd like to attend!###

 Great!
 We would also love to have you, especially if you have helped publicize.
-We request that you bring refreshments if possible, as we need to make this a great party for you and for the time travelers. <a href="mailto:timetravelerconvention@gmail.com">RSVP</a> at timetravelerconvention@gmail.com, and then show up at the designated place at the designated time!
-The <a href="http://web.mit.edu/adorai/timetraveler/ec.html">East Campus</a> Courtyard is in between the two red rectangles on <a href="http://whereis.mit.edu/map-jpg?mapterms=east+campus">this map</a>.
-If you plan on attending, <strong>PLEASE</strong> check this page frequently for updates. <strong>UPDATE 5/2</strong>: Convention events start at 8pm now.
+We request that you bring refreshments if possible, as we need to make this a great party for you and for the time travelers.
+[RSVP](mailto:timetravelerconvention@gmail.com) at timetravelerconvention@gmail.com, and then show up at the designated place at the designated time!
+The [East Campus](http://web.mit.edu/adorai/timetraveler/ec.html) Courtyard is in between the two red rectangles on [this map](http://whereis.mit.edu/map-jpg?mapterms=east+campus).
+If you plan on attending, **PLEASE** check this page frequently for updates. **UPDATE 5/2**: Convention events start at 8pm now.
 Feel free to come at either 8pm, 10pm, or anytime in between.
 We'd recommend coming early as we hope to get some very interesting speakers and musicians for this time.

 ###I'm from the present, and I'd like to attend, but I can't!###